greg-e/limosa.work/README.md

 **Applied to Actual:** Each attestation is a still point—the act of re-anchoring flow in truth.

 ---
-# Conviviality Family
+# Conviviality

-*This family examines how Actual’s tools preserve agency, dignity, and autonomy — making technology an extension of the person rather than their overseer.*
+*examines how Actual’s tools preserve agency, dignity, and autonomy — making technology an extension of the person rather than their overseer.*

 ## Card 1 – Tools that serve
 **Front**